EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * `yikes-mailchimp-custom-default-value-tags` - Define your own custom pre-defined tags to populate the default value fields with - these tags appear in the modal. @params: $pre_defined_tags_array
 * `yikes-mailchimp-parse-custom-default-value` - Process your custom default merge tag into a custom value to populate the form field with (note: Goes hand in hand with `yikes-mailchimp-custom-default-value-tags` filter). @params: $default_tag
 * `yikes-mailchimp-field-data` - Filter form field data such as placeholder, label, etc. @params: $field_array, $field, $form_id
-* `yikes-mailchimp-subscriber-count-value` - Alter the returned value for the total subscriber count of a given MailChimp list. @params: $subscriber_count
+* `yikes-mailchimp-subscriber-count-value` - Alter the returned value for the total subscriber count of a given list. @params: $subscriber_count
 * `yikes-mailchimp-frontend-content` - Custom content filter for this plugin to prevent others from hooking in where not wanted.
 * `yikes-mailchimp-recaptcha-parameters` - Alter any of the possible reCAPTCHA shortcode parameters. @params: $recaptcha_parameter_array, $form_id
 * `yikes-mailchimp-preloader` - Add a custom preloader image.
 Default: WordPress's wpspin_light.gif. @params: $url_to_spinner_gif